 You may be able to use diet and exercise alone to keep your blood glucose levels within safe limits during pregnancy.

-Whatever treatment you were using to control your diabetes before you became pregnant may change.
+The treatment you were using to manage your diabetes before you became pregnant may change during pregnancy.
 If you were using tablets, you may have to start using insulin.